Dubai ruler threatened ex-wife, abducted daughters, UK court says | DW | 06.03.2020

 As part of the custody case, the judge initiated a series of findings of fact about the allegations made by Haya during the hearings.

-She had claimed that Mohammed and "order and orchestrated" the abduction of his two daughters from a previous marriage; Shamsa and Latifa.
+She claimed that Sheikh Mohammed had "order and orchestrated" the abduction of his two daughters from a previous marriage; Shamsa and Latifa.

-While then-18-year-old Shamsa was kidnapped from Cambridge in 2000, Latifa made two attempts to escape the emirate — first in 2002 and again in 2018.
+In 2000 then-18-year-old Shamsa was kidnapped from Cambridge and forcefully taken back to the UAE.
+Latifa made two attempts to escape the emirate — first in 2002 and again in 2018.
 Her second attempt made international headlines.
 Latifa, 35, was seized from a boat by Indian special forces off the Indian coast in March 2018 and returned to Dubai.

 "She was pleading for the soldiers to kill her rather than face the prospect of going back to her family in Dubai," the judge said.
 Shamsa too "has been deprived of her liberty for much if not all of the past two decades," he added.